Azure/azure-powershell/src/ResourceMover/examples/Invoke-AzResourceMoverPrepare.md

 Initiate prepare for the set of resources in the Move Collection using "MoveResource Name" as input.

-### Example 3: Initiate prepare for the set of resources in the Move Collection using "SourceARMID"
+### Example 3: Initiate prepare for the set of resources in the Move Collection using "SourceARMID".
 ```powershell
 PS C:\> Invoke-AzResourceMoverPrepare -ResourceGroupName "RG-MoveCollection-demoRMS" -MoveCollectionName "PS-centralus-westcentralus-demoRMS" -MoveResourceInputType MoveResourceSourceId  -MoveResource $('/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/PSDemoRMS/providers/Microsoft.Network/networkSecurityGroups/PSDemoVM-nsg')